ngeor/blog/_posts/2016/2016-07-16-functional-testing-selectors.md

 - WebdriverIO
 ---

-So far, we have essentially <a href="/2016/07/functional-testing-first-steps-towards-a-framework/">only one test</a>, a test that verifies the title of the browser.
+So far, we have essentially <a href="{% post_url 2016/2016-07-09-functional-testing-first-steps-towards-a-framework %}">only one test</a>, a test that verifies the title of the browser.
 Let's try to make a more interesting test.
 We'll need to interact with elements on the page and simulate the user's journey.<!--more-->

 Since we started with the Google site, we'll try to write a test that searches for something.
 The Google homepage has a text box and a search button.
 We have to type some text into the text box and click the button to perform the search, just like a normal human user would do.
 It's important to write your tests as close as possible to <strong>mimic the normal user behavior</strong>.
 According to the documentation, we need the <a href="http://webdriver.io/api/action/setValue.html">setValue</a> method to set the text and the <a href="http://webdriver.io/api/action/click.html">click</a> method to click the button.